emberjs/guides/source/models/index.md

 </ul>
 ```

 This works great for the `list-of-drafts` component.
-However, you app
+However, your app
 is likely made up of many different components.
 On another page you
 may want a component to display the number of drafts.
 You may be
 tempted to copy and paste your existing `willRender` code into the new